Easy and delicious almond crumble bars filled with a homemade cherry filling. Use fresh or frozen cherries, and make this recipe year round.

 - 1-2 teaspoons milk

-- Preheat oven to 350°F. Line a 9x9 square pan with foil and grease the pan foil.
+- Preheat oven to 350°F. Line a 9x9 square pan with foil (leaving overhang on two sides) and grease the foil.
 Set aside.

-- In a large bowl, combine flour, sugar, baking powder, and salt.
+- In the bowl of a stand mixer fitted with the paddle attachment, combine flour, sugar, baking powder, and salt.
 Add butter, almond paste, and almond extract.
-Using a stand mixer with the paddle attachment, a pastry blender, or two knives, cut the butter and almond paste into the dry ingredients until it resembles sand.
-Remove and reserve 1 heaping cup (for the topping).
+Blend on medium-low speed until the butter and almond paste pieces are the size of small pebbles, and the mixture resembles wet sand.
+Remove 1 heaping cup for the topping, set it aside.

 - Pour the remaining mixture into the prepared pan and press it evenly over the bottom.
-I use the bottom of a measuring cup to help pat it into the pan.
-Bake for 12-15 minutes, until the edges are just beginning to brown.
+Bake for 12-14 minutes, until the edges are just beginning to brown.

 - In a medium saucepan, whisk water, lemon juice and cornstarch.
 Add cherries, sugar, butter, and salt.
 Bring to a simmer, stirring frequently, and simmer until thickened, about 3-5 minutes.
 Spread filling over crust.
 Stir sliced almonds into the reserved topping mixture, then sprinkle the topping over the cherry filling, occasionally pinching the topping together to form small clumps.

 - Bake until the filling is beginning to bubble and the topping is light brown, about 25-30 minutes.
 Place the pan on a wire rack to cool completely.